Mo-Gamer-2000/SleekRacer/README.md

 # SleekRacer

-Creating a Basic Coffee Shop App that uses Strategy Pattern, Smart Pointers and Object-Oriented Programming.
+Creating a Basic Racing App that uses Strategy Pattern, Smart Pointers and Object-Oriented Programming.